astropy/nbcollection/docs/ci/ci_example.rst

 * The collection exists at the root of the repository
 * The collection contains one or more categories

-Categories are a little more complex as they are responsible for seting up and running the build environments for notebooks.
+Categories are a little more complex.
+Categories are responsible for setting up and running build environments for notebooks.
 Looking into `jdat_notebooks`, some categories are

 * asdf_example